crflynn/sklearn-instrumentation/README.rst

 Instrumentation
 ---------------

-The package comes with a handful of decorators which log information about ``X`` or timing of execution.
+The package comes with a handful of instruments which log information about ``X`` or timing of execution.
 You can create your own instrumentation just by creating a decorator, following this pattern

 .. code-block:: python